ritwix/mini-compiler-in-c/README.md

 ./a.out < tc1.c
 ```
 The report for the first phase of this project has been uploaded to this repository.
 The file is 'Project 1-Report.pdf'.
+Check the wiki page for more information.
+The same can be found in 'Documentaion.docx'.